One person killed, three others hospitalized after pickup trucks crash, SC cops say

 The two-vehicle collision happened at about 2 p.m. in Lexington County, said Lance Cpl.
 Lena Butler.

-A 2003 Ford F-150 pickup truck was driving west on U.S. 178 when it collided with another Ford F-150, a 1997 model, that was heading south on D.E.
+A 2003 Ford F-150 pickup truck was headed west on U.S. 178 when it collided with another Ford F-150, a 1997 model, that was southbound on D.E.
 Clark Road in the Pelion area, according to Butler.

 A passenger in the 2003 pickup died at the scene, Butler said.